 Marissa Watkins, LLM, MPH, Monitoring, Evaluation, and Learning Chair – Marissa works in public health research, and is a passionate advocate for evidence-based health programming and policy.
-Marissa’s research emphasizes the promotion of reproductive health through an intersectional and inclusive lens.
 She completed her LLM in Public International Human Rights at Universitiet Utrecht and her MPH at UCLA’s Fielding School of Public Health.
 Marissa currently works with Global Give Back Circle as their MEL Senior Lead, working on programs to advance girls’ and women’s socioeconomic empowerment in rural Kenya.
-Her previous positions include work around gender equity and health policy at UCLA’s WORLD Policy Analysis Center at UCLA on projects aiming to increase gender equity in education, work, and the family; and at the Population Council in Zambia to implement and monitor girls’ empowerment and literacy programming.
+Her previous positions include work around gender equity and health policy at UCLA’s WORLD Policy Analysis Center and at the Population Council in Zambia.
 Marissa currently lives in Evanston, IL, with her partner and their dog.

 Brian Ourien, Member-at-Large – Brian is a communications specialist who previously worked at International Justice Mission in Uganda where he led public information campaigns and high-level advocacy engagement to galvanize community leaders, the police force, and the judiciary to stop forcible eviction and land grabbing in Uganda.
 He currently resides in New York City.

 Alicia Majeau, MSc, Member-at-Large – Alicia served as a Healthy Villages summer intern with UVP in 2011 and returned to Iganga District in the summer of 2012 as a team leader.
 Following her experiences with UVP, she went on to receive her Master’s of Science from Johns Hopkins’ Bloomberg School of Public Health and is currently pursuing a PhD in Tropical Medicine at Tulane University.
 With this background in molecular microbiology, Alicia’s interests lie in combining laboratory-based approaches of disease control with hands-on public health interventions.

 Stephanie Ullrich, MPA, Member-at-Large – Stephanie is passionate about the intersection between food security, forced migration, livelihoods, and innovation.
 She is a results-oriented development practitioner with experience working internationally and in the U.S., with multilaterals, government agencies, universities, and nonprofits.
 She recently worked with the United Nations migration agency IOM, the U.S. Congress on agriculture and oversight, and with the United Nations Development Programme supporting environment and disaster risk reduction projects.
 Stephanie is currently a Foreign Service Officer with USAID in Ethiopia.